Why are Newborns Screened for CF?|

 Based on your baby’s newborn screening results, you may be asked to bring your baby to a CF Foundation-accredited care center for sweat testing.

-Knowing how many CF gene mutations were found in your baby is very helpful in establishing how likely it is that your baby has CF. Your baby’s newborn screening report may list how many and what kind of mutations were found on the newborn screening result.
+The number of CF gene mutations found in your baby's newborn screen helps to find out how likely it is your baby has CF. Your baby’s newborn screening report may list how many and what kind of mutations were found on the newborn screening result.

 No. CF newborn screening finds babies who have cystic fibrosis.
-However, some screenings do DNA testing.
+However, some states include DNA testing for some CF gene mutations.
 The DNA test may find some but not all babies who are CF carriers.
 If you have questions, please contact a CF Foundation-accredited care center or talk with your doctor.